mapbox/secret-shield/README.md

 <a id="requirements"></a>
 ## Requirements

-`secret-shield` is a Node project [tested with Node 4, 6, and 8](https://github.com/mapbox/secret-shield/blob/master/.travis.yml)
+`secret-shield` is a Node project [tested with Node 10 & 12](https://github.com/mapbox/secret-shield/blob/master/.travis.yml)

 `secret-shield` requires `npm >= 6` to install globally.
 Previous versions of npm will not correcly install the required dependencies.